ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 ### Stitch QueryAnywhere
 QueryAnywhere enables you to query the database directly instead of going through a REST api.
-The benefit here is that as a client application you are not restricted to what a REST api would expose but you can use all the power of the MongoDB Query Language directly.
+The benefit here is that as a client application you are not restricted to what a REST api would expose but you can use all the power of the MongoDB Query Language directly:
-An example :
 ```javascript
 const employees = mongodb.db("HR").collection("employees");